Rampagy/march_madness/README.md

 binary file (version 2) bracket: 0b110
 ```

+This file format was used for the 2026 competition.

 ## Example

-Here is an example bracket (one line inside of a txt file):
+Here is an example bracket in each format:

 ```
 *binary file (version 2) format: 0x52 0x42 0x02 0x50 0x07 0xB7 0x85 0x2C